obadakhalili/erml-docs/docs/guide/index.md

 * Node version 14 and higher
 * NPM

-You can install ther ERML parser from [NPM](http://npmjs.org/package/erml) via the command
+You can install the ERML parser from [NPM](http://npmjs.org/package/erml) via the command

 ```sh
 npm install erml